Equation of time

+where $d$ represents the number of days since 1 January of the current year, $y$.

+Concept

 During a year the equation of time varies as shown on the graph; its change from one year to the next is slight.
 Apparent time, and the sundial, can be ahead (fast) by as much as 16 min 33 s (around 3 November), or behind (slow) by as much as 14 min 6 s (around 11 February).
 The equation of time has zeros near 15 April, 13 June, 1 September, and 25 December.
 Ignoring very slow changes in the Earth's orbit and rotation, these events are repeated at the same times every tropical year.
 However, due to the non-integral number of days in a year, these dates can vary by a day or so from year to year.
+As an example of the inexactness of the dates, according to the U.S. Naval Observatory's Multiyear Interactive Computer Almanac the equation of time was zero at 02:00 UT1 on 16 April 2011.

 The graph of the equation of time is closely approximated by the sum of two sine curves, one with a period of a year and one with a period of half a year.
 The curves reflect two astronomical effects, each causing a different non-uniformity in the apparent daily motion of the Sun relative to the stars: